This topic describes how to manage settings and policies in the administrator console for data loss prevention (DLP).

 You can limit the scope of DLP classification to specific file types defined by their file extensions.
 If your DLP engine can scan all content, you can select All content.

-You can limit the scope of DLP classification to files that are less than the specified file size.
+You can limit the scope of data loss prevention classification to files that are less than the specified file size.
 Typically, this is to prevent scanning files that are larger than your DLP engine supports.

 DLP engine configuration